-Prepare for the potential transition of PSEG affiliate functions at the end of the current
+Prepare for the potential transition of PSEG affiliate functions at the end of the current contract in 2025

 OBJECTIVES 2023 2024 1a.
-Socialize key contractual changes within LIPA and PSEG Long Island Designate a resource in the LIPA Legal department to help LIPA staff interpret and apply terms of the 2nd revised OSA in particular circumstances Develop and implement mechanisms (e.g. series of short videos) for communicating and educating LIPA and PSEG Long Island staff on key changes and provisions in the new OSA Ensure areas of the OSA where there is not sufficient clarity currently are identified and fully addressed in the next OSA (see goal 3) 1b.
-Build the capacity in LIPA and PSEG Long Island to effectively employ performance management mechanisms provided by the 2nd A&R OSA: Independent Verification and Validation (IV&V) Develop a guiding framework on IV&V What it means Depth of analysis Required artifacts and evidence Develop standardized reporting templates that also meet the specific needs of each scope-function.
-Define data access requirements and implement data access platform for routinely accessed data Define specific skills for IV&V, assess skill gaps, and train LIPA SMEs Develop and deliver an introductory training package on IV&V for PSEG Long Island executives and managers Review and report on PSEG Long Island adherence to compliance with the IV&V framework as a part of annual manager evaluations Fully integrate the data access platform into the IV&V process Refine IV&V framework and training packages based on lessons learned Implement remedial training and procedures as needed 1b.
+Socialize key contractual changes within LIPA and PSEG Long Island Develop and implement mechanisms (e.g. series of short videos) for communicating and educating LIPA staff on key changes and provisions in the new OSA Ensure areas of the OSA where there is not sufficient clarity currently are identified and fully addressed in the next OSA (see goal 3) 1b.
+Build the capacity in LIPA and PSEG Long Island to effectively employ performance management mechanisms provided by the 2nd A&R OSA: Independent Verification and Validation (IV&amp;V) Develop a guiding framework on IV&amp;V What it means Depth of analysis Required artifacts and evidence Develop standardized reporting templates that also meet the specific needs of each scope-function.
+Define data access requirements and implement data access platform for routinely accessed data Define specific skills for IV&amp;V, assess skill gaps, and train LIPA SMEs Develop and deliver an introductory training package on IV&amp;V for PSEG Long Island executives and managers Review and report on PSEG Long Island adherence to compliance with the IV&amp;V framework as a part of annual manager evaluations Fully integrate the data access platform into the IV&amp;V process Refine IV&amp;V framework and training packages based on lessons learned Implement remedial training and procedures as needed 1b.
 Build the capacity in LIPA and PSEG Long Island to effectively employ performance management mechanisms provided by the 2nd A&R OSA: Compensation-linked Performance Metrics Develop a guiding framework on designing performance metrics What constitutes a 'good' metric?
 How and when to utilize different types of metrics: Quantitative vs. qualitative/project-based Fundamental vs. incremental vs. innovation How to incorporate 'stretch' goals and incentivize continuous improvement?
 How to structure compensation incentives?
-What does "reasonable approval" mean?
 How to advance short-term vs. long-term objectives using metrics?
 Conduct training on metric design across LIPA Revisit and refine the metric design framework based on lessons learned Incorporate lessons learned on metric design into the contractual framework of the next OSA (see goal 3)